learnlatex/learnlatex.github.io/en/more-15.md

 title: "More on: Dealing with errors"
 ---

-## Errors reported at ends of environments.
+## Errors reported at ends of environments

 Some environments (notably `amsmath` alignments and `tabularx` tables) scan the whole envionment body before processing the content.
 This means that